Reflection: remembering those who serve in war

 On the one hand feet make their way to a commemorative service; on the other soldiers’ boots take them to the battlefront.

-As ANZAC Day approaches and the centenary commemorations of World War I continue, this book reminds us that Australians have been involved in wars since before we were even officially called Australia and that our presence is known and respected in wartorn countries even today.
+As we commemorate ANZAC Day, this book reminds us that Australians have been involved in wars since before we were even officially called Australia and that our presence is known and respected in wartorn countries even today.